arekbal/Steep/README.md

+This project development got suspended since I stopped focusing on C# development a year ago.

 ### Steep

 Is performance oriented dotnet package.
 It comes with a bunch of data types helping capable developers write 'faster' programs.
 This objective is being achieved in many forms and with varying impact: